David-McKenna/udpPacketManager/docs/newProcessingMode.md

 ```

-3. Create the task kernel in `lofar_udp_backends.hpp`, following the format of
+3. Create the task kernel in `lofar_udp_backends.hpp`, following the format below.
+Have a look at the existing kernels and you'll likely be able to find an input/putput idx calculation that suits what you are doing.

 ```
 template<typename I, typename O>